 This myth is another result of too much utilitarian thinking about pens.

-Really, there is something genuinely authentic about luxury pens, even if it's just gold-plated barrels around a normal ballpoint ink cartridge.
+Really, there is something genuinely authentic about expensive pens, even if it's just gold-plated barrels around a normal ballpoint ink cartridge.
+This makes them a worthy purchase.

 Let's use an occasion for gift-giving as a litmus test: